 MDA’s accounts are independently audited annually in accordance with State and Federal Legislation and licensing requirements.
 All past audit results have been fully unqualified, further providing evidence of the sound nature and business principles adopted and adhered to by MDA.

 As well as funding research at the NMDRC, MDA provides support, services, access of information and respite to families and individuals living with neuromuscular disorders through a wide range of support programs.
 These include

 - National CampMDA – MDA’s flagship respite program designed to give children and adults with debilitating muscle-destroying disorders a unique holiday experience.
 It also provides their primary carers (usually family members and parents) a week-long break.
-As of July 2016, MDA has hosted 102 Camps and provided over 600,000 hours of respite and unforgettable experiences and memories for children and adults living with MD.
+As of September 2017, MDA has hosted 107 Camps and provided more than 600,000 hours of respite and unforgettable experiences and memories for children and adults living with MD.

 - Regular support group social activities, including a weekend respite program OperationMD ShortBreak for children and OperationMD SWAP for adults.